Understanding and Managing Equine Stomach Ulcers

 Symptoms of Stomach Ulcers in Horses

-The symptoms of stomach ulcers can sometimes be mistaken for general behavioral issues.
+The symptoms of stomach ulcers can display as general behavioral issues.
 Key indicators include:

 • Girthiness and sensitivity in the flank area